-We're calling for a system where we can all receive sick pay from the first day we're off sick, which equals the minimum wage and is available for up to a year.
+An incredible 34,000 of you signed our letter calling for the Department for Work and Pensions to ensure we can all receive sick pay from the first day we’re off sick, which equals the minimum wage and is available to everyone for up to a year.
+But months later we are still waiting for these changes to be implemented.

 Statutory Sick Pay is the legal minimum employers must pay us when we're off sick.